Joseph E. Ibberson Conservation Area

 Thousands of artifacts from the Shoop site are exhibited in the Smithsonian Institution and the Pennsylvania State Museum.
 The Shoop Site is on private land and is not open to the collecting of artifacts.

-In 1726, Peter Allen built a stone home on the south side of the mountain, which has since been called Peters Mountain.
+In 1726, Peter Allen built a stone home on the south side of a mountain, which has since been called Peters Mountain.
 North of the conservation area is Powells Creek and Powells Valley, named for Margaret Powell who owned the land at the creek mouth in the 1760s.
 South of the conservation area is Clarks Valley, named for early landowner William Clark.
 Clark owned 585 acres that later became the Stackpole Farms at the intersection of PA 225 and PA 325.

 The Augusta Road, now PA 225, was an alternate route north to avoid passing too close to the Susquehanna River.
 The river route was a travel route often used by American Indians and could be dangerous when there were strained relations with the American Indians.
 The Peter Allen House, the stone house at the intersection of PA 225 and PA 325, was built in 1726 by Peter Allen.
 It is the oldest house in Dauphin County.
 It was a tollhouse, hotel and stagecoach stop.
 The house is currently privately owned.